gabriele-marino/BELLA/docs/index.md

 BELLA is a BEAST2 package that implements a Bayesian multi-layer perceptron (neural network) designed for phylodynamic inference.
 The package relies on neural networks as flexible functions within BEAST2 analyses, particularly useful for modeling time-varying parameters, informed by external data (features).

+This manual is dedicated to the usage of BELLA.
+If you interested in the source code, visit [https://github.com/gabriele-marino/BELLA](https://github.com/gabriele-marino/BELLA).

 ## Overview

 BELLA provides a framework for incorporating neural networks into BEAST2 models.
 The primary use case is modeling complex, non-linear relationships between predictors and model parameters (e.g., sampling, transmission or diversification rates) in birth-death models.